 The Role of CFIUS and National Security

-CFIUS isn’t out to discourage investment.
-Its goal is to encourage passive investments while placing new or expanded restrictions, as well as reinforce investment policies where needed.
-This ensures that foreign capital helps build, not undermine, U.S. interests.
+CFIUS does not want to discourage investment.
+Its goal is to encourage passive investments while placing new or expanded restrictions, as well as to reinforce investment policies where needed.
+While franchising is generally considered low risk, it may require additional review if it involves high-tech licensing, access to sensitive locations, or ownership ties to foreign adversaries.

 The E-2 Visa: Legal, Logical, and Lucrative

 Want to expedite environmental reviews or qualify for local tax credits?
-States and municipalities love E-2 investors who create jobs and pay into local ecosystems.
+States and municipalities love E-2 investors who create jobs and pay into local economies.

 Closing the Deal: Why Now?

-Talk to an experienced E-2 visa consultant like Adam Goldman and start shaping your American business future today.
+Talk to an experienced E-2 visa consultant such as Adam Goldman and help shape your American business future today.